SoCal paramedic remembers mom who died of COVID-19

 On her phone were thousands of pictures of her kids' proudest moments.

-Justine set up a GoFundMe page to help with her younger siblings' their expenses.
+Justine set up a GoFundMe page to help with her younger siblings' expenses.

 "We're sticking together, and we're gonna make sure we remember the good times with our mom.
 Even when we're not strong, we have each other to fall back on," Justine said.